 Get Pre-Approved

-Meet with a mortgage broker or lender.
-Understand your budget, your rate, and your options.
-This is the foundation for everything else.
+Meet with a mortgage broker or lender to understand your budget, your rate, and your options.
+This is the foundation for everything that follows — and worth completing before active searching begins.

 02